2002 NBA All-Star Game

 The 2002 NBA All-Star Game was an exhibition basketball game which was played on February 10, 2002, at the First Union Center in Philadelphia, home of the Philadelphia 76ers.
 This game was the 51st edition of the North American NBA All-Star Game and was played during the 2001–02 NBA season.

 The venue was originally scheduled for the 1998-99 NBA season, but was cancelled due to the 1998-99 NBA lockout and moved to 2002, which was the next All-Star game that had not yet been awarded to another city.
+It was the fourth time the city of Philadelphia hosted the All-Star Game, following the 1960 game hosted by the Philadelphia Warriors at the Convention Hall, and the 1970 and 1976 games hosted by the 76ers at their previous home arena, the Spectrum.
+It was also the fourth All-Star Game hosted by the 76ers franchise, which hosted their first in 1961 as the Syracuse Nationals.

 The West defeated the East 135–120, with Kobe Bryant of the Los Angeles Lakers winning the Most Valuable Player.
 Bryant scored 31 points, dished 5 assists, and grabbed 5 rebounds, despite being booed by the hometown crowd.
 Tracy McGrady led the way for the East, scoring 25 points off the bench.
 He also made one of the most memorable plays in All-Star Game history, the self pass off the backboard dunk.

-This was also the last All-Star Game to feature players wearing their respective team jerseys, and thus far, the last to be seen on over-the-air television until 2026 (all games from 2003 to 2025 have aired on the cable channel TNT).
+This was also the last All-Star Game to feature players wearing their respective team jerseys and the last to be seen on over-the-air television until 2026 (all games from 2003 to 2025 aired on the cable channel TNT).

 All-Star Game

 Coaches

 Don Nelson (left) and Byron Scott (right) were selected as the West and East head coach, respectively.

-The coach for the Western Conference team was Dallas Mavericks head coach Don Nelson.
-The Mavericks had a 35–14 record on February 10.
-The coach for the Eastern Conference team was New Jersey Nets head coach Byron Scott.
-The Nets had a 32–15 record on February 10.
+The coach for the Eastern Conference team was Byron Scott, head coach of the Eastern Conference leader New Jersey Nets.

+Although the Sacramento Kings had the best record in the Western Conference, their head coach, Rick Adelman, was ineligible to coach in the All-Star Game because he had coached in the 2001 game and league rules prohibit a coach from coaching in consecutive All-Star Games.
+Consequently, Don Nelson, head coach of the third-place Dallas Mavericks, was named the coach for the Western Conference team per the same rules, as he had coached the game less recently in 1992 than Phil Jackson, head coach of the second-place Los Angeles Lakers who did so in 2000.